jariperttunen/VC_Conversion/CVS2GIT/README.md

 The project files are now visible in lignum-core.
 Note that CVS lignum-core projects became directories in Git.
 In CVS *lignum-core* alias name could check them out at once, in Git lignum-core is a single repository.

-#### Optional: Push local repository to GitHub
+#### Push local repository to GitHub

+See also GitHub instructions to [add existing project to GitHub](https://docs.github.com/en/github/importing-your-projects-to-github/importing-source-code-to-github/adding-an-existing-project-to-github-using-the-command-line)

-+ Create empty *lignum-core* repository in GitHub
++ Create new repository (e.g. *lignum-core*) in GitHub

-Still in lignum-core directory
+Following the example still in lignum-core directory
 + git remote add origin https://github.com/<githubuser\>/lignum-core.git
++ Check the remote repositories
+  + git remote -v
 + git add --all
 + git commit -m "Conversion from CVS to Git"
-+ git push -u origin master
++ git push -u origin main
-+ Check the remote repositories
-  + git remote -v

-The name *origin* may already exist.
-Change it for example to *main* in `git remote add` and `git push`.
+GitHub should show your project.